bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Speaker 1: 00:43:36

-Saurabh Mishra What are the things that you're excited to see being built on top of Lightning?
+What are the things that you're excited to see being built on top of Lightning?
 Well, I'll let you answer first, but I might have follow up.

 Speaker 0: 00:43:43

-Jason Tucker Oh, yeah.
 What is exciting?
-I always said that there will be some killer application of lightning that I will think is stupid because I'm old.
+I always said that there will be some killer application of Lightning that I will think is stupid because I'm old.
-And you know,

 Speaker 1: 00:43:52

-how I feel about inscriptions.
+And you know, how I feel about inscriptions.

 Speaker 0: 00:43:55